IntBio-UCD/parent_pops_common-gardens/scripts/Climate_Prep.md

     -   Color monthly PCA by month relative to growth season?
     -   Make PCAs for historical climate too
-    -   Try PCA with bioclim variables
-        -   Bioclim vars only PCA? or combine with other Flint variables?
+    -   Bioclim vars only PCA okay? or combine with other Flint variables?
 Hard to combine b/c Flint data is for each month within a year and Bioclim variables are yearly summaries.
 Could do one with just Flint with all months in each year included and one with Flint growth season yearly averages combined with Bioclim variables

--   Distance from home climate

-    -   Get UCD climate data

-    -   Calculate CWD